Holidays and Festivals

 Dating back to the 16th Century, the tradition is said to have originated with Japanese and Vietnamese Christians, who had settled in the then Portuguese colony, an important centre of Catholicism and Christian missionary activity in Asia at the time.

-Lent is a period of 40 days of repentance with abstinance, confession, fasting, and prayer in the run-up to the death of Christ on Good Friday (25 March 2016) and his resurrection on Easter Sunday (27 March 2016).
+Lent is a period of 40 days of repentance with abstinence, confession, fasting, and prayer in the run-up to the death of Christ on Good Friday (15 April 2022) and his resurrection on Easter Sunday (17 April 2022).

 The 40 days of Lent are symbolic of the 40 hours that Christ lay in his tomb.
 So why are there 46 days between Ash Wednesday and Easter Sunday and not only 40?